torson/knock-port/README.md

 - Due to iptables/nftables rules, the server host does not send an ACK back for the HTTP POST data (web server sends it, but it's dropped by the firewall).
 - The TCP stack on the client side waits for an ACK or response.
 As the ACK never comes there's TCP stack retransmission:
-- After a timeout, the client’s TCP stack retransmits the HTTP POST request.
+- After a timeout, the client's TCP stack retransmits the HTTP POST request.
 - This continues, following the exponential backoff strategy, until it reaches the maximum retransmission limit.

 Note: After the addition of firewall level filtering of HTTP URL path (which was not in the initial design), this response blocking is actually not really needed anymore, but I still left it in.